horizon-research/CamJ/sim_core/README.md

 )
 ```
 This example shows a convolution layer with input size of (320, 200, 1), the kernel size is (3, 3, 1, 32)
-and stride size is 2.
+(the kernel size is (3, 3, 1) with 32 number of kernels).
+Stride size is 2.
+Here, the operation type
+is `Conv2D` (2D Convolution).
 Operation types can be others such as `FC` and `DWConv2D`.

 After defining those classes, users also need to define the data dependency in the software pipeline.
-For instance, the following code describes the `input_data` is the input of `resize_stage` and `resize_stage`
+For instance, the following code describes the `input_data` is the input of `resize_stage` and
-is the input of `conv2d_stage`.
+`resize_stage` is the input of `conv2d_stage`.
 ```
 resize_stage.set_input_stage(input_data)
 conv2d_stage.set_input_stage(resize_stage)

 ```
-The above code just finishes describing a simple software pipeline using CamJ API.
+After describing the data dependencies, you just finished describing a simple software pipeline
+using CamJ API!

 ## Analog Configuration

+CamJ describes analog structures in a two-level fashion.
+At the uppper level, CamJ asks users to
-Analog configuration starts from describing a set of analog arrays.
-In each analog array, users then
-need to define what analog components are inside.
+describe a set of analog arrays.
+Then, at the lower level, users are asked to define what analog
+components are inside each analog array.
 Here, we show an example of defining an analog array:

 ```
 pixel_array = AnalogArray(